web3/web3.js/docs/docs/guides/web3_config/index.md

 - [TransactionRevertInstructionError](/api/web3-errors/class/TransactionRevertInstructionError)
 - [TransactionPollingTimeoutError](/api/web3-errors/class/TransactionPollingTimeoutError)

 For example, the error message could be `TransactionRevertInstructionError('Returned error: invalid argument 0: json: cannot unmarshal invalid hex string into Go struct field TransactionArgs.data of type hexutil.Bytes')`.
-The `handleRevert` is only supported for [`sendTransaction`](/api/web3-eth/function/sendTransaction) and not for [`sendSignedTransaction`](/api/web3-eth/function/sendSignedTransaction) for now.
+The `handleRevert` option is only supported for [`sendTransaction`](/api/web3-eth/function/sendTransaction) and not for [`sendSignedTransaction`](/api/web3-eth/function/sendSignedTransaction) for now.

 The default value of `handleRevert` is `false`.

 ### [defaultAccount](/api/web3-core/class/Web3Config#defaultAccount)
-The `defaultAccount` option is used as the default `from` property, if no `from` property is specified in for the following methods:
+The `defaultAccount` option is used as the default `from` property, if no `from` property is specified for the following methods:
 - [`web3.eth.sendTransaction()`](/api/web3-eth/function/sendTransaction);
 - [`web3.eth.call()`](/api/web3-eth/function/call);
 - [`myContract.methods.myMethod().call()`](/libdocs/Contract#call);